ebuchman/blog/content/posts/ethical-investing.md

 failed to explain to him that I felt the same way about the banks as he might feel about the tobacco companies (not a fan), and so I couldn't buy them.
 Of course I was also trying to get him to buy Bitcoin, which he never accomplished.
-If he was going to speculate, he prefered weed stocks.
+If he was going to speculate, he preferred weed stocks.
-We bonded over our respective account managers advising us to avoid both Bitcoin and weed stocks, and the money we respectiely made by ignoring them.
+We bonded over the money we made on Bitcoin and weed stocks, respectively, by ignoring our account managers, who advised us not to buy either.
-My zaidy passed away last fall; I bought all 5 Canadian banks in his memory.
+My Zaidy passed away last fall; I bought all 5 Canadian banks in his memory.

-It's also come to my attention that, genuinelly speaking, banking might be something the Canadians are actually *best in the world* at, and we have the history to prove it.
+It the meantime, it has come to my attention that, genuinely speaking, banking might be something the Canadians are actually *best in the world* at, and we have the history to prove it.
 As a user of Canadian banks, it's hard to believe this (my experiences are all terrible), but as an aspiring student of monetary history,